AndrasKovacs/smalltt/README.md

 Both are documented here in more detail.

-I admit that throwing in "dirty" GHC-specific optimizations makes the code less readable, but since comparative benchmarking is an important goal here, I wanted to make sure that I don't leave significant performance on the table.
-Most of the tricks are just workarounds for GHC-specific limitations, and could be omitted when working in a different language.
-You may ask: why work in Haskell?
-While Haskell has weak points, it also has several valuable strong points, especially the runtime system performance for our typical workloads.
+I admit that some of the "dirty" GHC-specific optimizations make the code less readable.
+But I just wanted to try to see if they work, and how much they matter.
+Most of them have modest but non-zero benefits, so I just left them in the code.
 I discuss this in more detail in the section on [Haskell-specific optimizations](#haskell-specific-optimizations).

+### Installation

+TODO

 ### Language overview